Dear Poets and Muses:

-Beer Social: For the first half hour of the meeting we hang out, meet and greet old friends and new members alike.
-Try other’s homebrew and have others try yours.
+Beer Social: For the first half hour of the meeting we hang out, meet, and greet old friends and new members alike.
+Try other’s homebrewed beer, cider, and mead, and have others try yours.
 Essentially geek out about our hobby for a bit.
-New members, keep an eye out for Alison Rosso, she is our new member ambassador and is happy to introduce you around!
+New members, keep an eye out for the Board members who will be introduced during the announcements; any of them will be happy to introduce you around!
 And don’t forget, this is a club of homebrewers and homebrewers homebrew, so please bring in your homemade fermented beverages to share!

-Tasting Panel: This is a small break out group that gives each other direct feedback on the homebrew you bring.
-This group more in depth and direct than our beer social portion of the evening, but still not as formal as other break out groups.
+Tasting Panel: This is a small break-out group that gives each other direct feedback on the homebrew you bring.
+It will be run by an experienced, long-time member of the club.
+This group is more in-depth and direct than our beer social portion of the evening, but still informal.
 If you’d like to get and/or give direct feedback on homebrew, this is the group for you.
 If you have homebrew with a defect, bring it here!
 This is an excellent opportunity to learn about defects, to experience them, and to learn how to avoid them in the future.

 Style of the Month: One of our most popular groups, this group reviews a different BJCP subcategory every month.
 In this group, you’ll go over the category, drink some commercial examples, and compare them with the guidelines.
 Then repeat with beer brewed by club members!
 If you’re interested in how BJCP judging works, this is an excellent group to get involved with.